md9j/web-development/README.md

 # web-development

 Working through the fundamentals of web development for websites and web based applications.
+Concepts are completed in a simplistic and minimalist fashion for understanding and reference.

 - more details to come.